ASHA remains an independent, unbiased source of information on sexual health. We are guided by science, not ideology. READ MORE.

 Where can I get tested for HIV?

-There are many places to get HIV testing, including local health departments, private doctors, hospitals and sites set up specifically to test for HIV.
-It is important find a testing site that offers HIV counseling as well as the test.
-HIV counselors can provide you with important information about the test, discuss your risks for HIV, answer your questions about your risk for HIV and how to protect yourself and others in the future.
+You may want to check to see if the testing site offers HIV counseling as well as the test.
+HIV counselors can provide you with important information about the test, answer your questions about your risk for HIV, and offer information on how to protect yourself and others in the future.
 They also can provide information about other resources available in the area.

-Some locations may have rapid tests that can tell if you are infected within 30 minutes, while in other locations it may take up to 2 weeks to get results.
+Some locations may have rapid tests that can tell if you are infected within 30 minutes, while in other locations it may take up to weeks to get results.
 Check with the test site to find out what type of HIV tests they have.

 Can I test myself at home?